Work environment and general guidelines

-A common understanding of studio practices is conducive to a creative and productive environment.
+A common understanding of studio practices supports a creative and productive environment.

-Education is the primary focus of this studio and safety is a fundamental concern.
+Education is the primary focus of this studio, and safety is a fundamental concern.
 Many safety issues are resolved by maintaining a clean studio.
-Every studio user is responsible to clean the space(s) they have used before leaving the studio for the day.
+Every studio user is responsible for cleaning the space(s) they have used before leaving the studio for the day.

 ARRIVING AT THE STUDIO

-Each person arriving at the studio, whether for a class, open studio time, a workshop or other event, should sign in upon arrival.
-The class instructor or studio monitor can advise where the sign-in sheet is located.
+Each person arriving at the studio for any reason should sign in upon arrival.
+The sign-in sheet is next to the computer.
 Sign-in should include the person’s name and the time of arrival.

 CLAY AND TOOLS